AllThingsSmitty/css-protips/README.md

 In this example, all elements in the flow of the document that follow other elements will receive `margin-top: 1.5em`.

+> [!TIP]
-For more on the "lobotomized owl" selector, read [Heydon Pickering's post](http://alistapart.com/article/axiomatic-css-and-lobotomized-owls) on *A List Apart*.
+> For more on the "lobotomized owl" selector, read [Heydon Pickering's post](http://alistapart.com/article/axiomatic-css-and-lobotomized-owls) on *A List Apart*.

 #### [Demo](https://codepen.io/AllThingsSmitty/pen/grRvWq)